 One of Rev.io’s top values is “caring for employees, clients and the community.”
 One of our favorite ways to give back?
 WIT Girls Job Shadow Week.

-Our team has been proud to participate in this annual opportunity for the past three years.
+Our team has been proud to participate in this annual Women in Technology event for the past three years.
 Rev.io would not be what it is today without our female engineers, and we love giving young girls a glimpse into the future of a career in technology.
 This hands-on experience provides participants with a better picture of what their futures hold upon earning a degree in a STEAM field.
 Other participating companies include Sage, StateFarm, SunTrust, SecureWorks, and The Weather Company.

 This year, we brought in ten girls between 9th and 12th grade to shadow our female engineers.
 Monday was full of warm introductions, a tour of the Rev.io office, and the week’s assignments / expectations.
 Tuesday through Thursday, participants had a chance to shadow the females of Rev.io and experience their day-to-day responsibilities and skillsets.
 On Friday, the girls were tasked with creating a presentation on what their impact could be as a female in STEAM.

 The Rev.io team helped participants with presentation, leadership and soft skills as well as more technical experience (including writing code!).
 We always offer each participant a GitHub account so they can start a foundation or portfolio for a career in tech.
 Who knows…perhaps they’ll be engineering the next key piece of Rev.io’s technology one day.

 The program is led by Rev.io’s Gevena Gross, a 2016 Woman of the Year in Technology honoree.
 She speaks on why Rev.io decided to get involved: